Bituminous coal: Hazards and their mitigation

 Maturation of bituminous coal at medium and low volatile subrank is accompanied by peak methane generation.
 This makes these bituminous coals "gassy" and precautions must be taken against methane explosions.
-Imidazolium-based ionic liquid solvents can reduce spontaneous combustion, which accounts for 2 to 3 percent of global annual carbon dioxide emissions.

 Bituminous coal was once extensively used for home heating in the US.
 However, bituminous coal is a relatively dirty fuel.
 The reduction in the use of bituminous coal between 1945 and 1960 is estimated to have saved at least 1,923 lives of all ages and 310 infant lives per winter month.
 Bituminous coal quality is improved with floatation methods, which increase the fraction of vitrinite to yield a cleaner-burning product.

 The bioconversion of bituminous coal to methane is being actively researched as a clean coal technology.